The Night of Science is a yearly student-organized event at Campus Riedberg offering over 90 lectures, guided tours, booths and more.

 Here you can get fascinating information about all aspects of natural and life sciences – and participate in lots of things!

-The next NoS is on June 12th 2026 from 5pm to 5am, further information about lectures offered in English will be published here at the end of May.
+The next NoS is on June 12th 2026 from 5pm to 5am, during which the following talks will be held in English:

 We’re celebrating our 20th anniversary!